907sjl/moving-rates-bokeh/README.md

 return df
 ```

-The data is then passed along to functions that calculate simple record-level facts and then derivative measures across different moving windows.
+The data is then passed along to functions that calculate simple record-level facts and derivative measures across different moving windows.

 ### Record Level Transforms
 The **process_record_transforms()** function adds record-level transformations to the referrals dataset.
 This application charts the rate at which referrals
 are seen within 30 days.
 Referrals are all measured and reported 31 days after the date when they were sent to the clinic, regardless of how long it actually
 took to see any given referral.
-This provides a connotative consistency between the denominators of each daily rate in the moving rate chart.
+This provides a connotative consistency between the denominators of each daily rate.
+The denominator each day contains the
+number of referrals that were sent 31 days prior.

-This date is added to the dataset for each referral as a convenience when calculating process measures.
+The date that each referral reached 31 days of age is added to the dataset as a convenience column that is used when calculating process measures.

 ```
 df['Date Referral Sent +31d'] = df['Date Referral Sent'] + pd.Timedelta(days=31)
 ```

 Referrals in the source data can be tagged as *seen* by the clinic referral management system or if that system is not diligently used the patient may be
-checked-in to an appointment at the same clinic after the referral was sent.
+checked-in to an appointment at the same clinic without updating the referral.
 In order to recognize either event this function adds a calculated date that
 coalesces both.

 ```
 df['Date Patient Seen or Checked In'] = df['Date Referral Seen'] idx = df['Date Patient Seen or Checked In'].isna()
-df.loc[idx, 'Date Patient Seen or Checked In'] = df.loc[
-    idx, 'Date Patient Checked In']
+df.loc[idx, 'Date Patient Seen or Checked In'] = df.loc[idx, 'Date Patient Checked In']
 ```

-Then the function calculates the days for each referral to be seen using that date derived from both events.
+Then the function calculates the days for each referral to be seen using that date derived from either event, the referral
+is updated as seen or the patient is checked-in to the clinic.

 ```
 df['Days until Patient Seen or Check In'] = (
-        (df['Date Patient Seen or Checked In'] - df[ 'Date Referral Sent']) / pd.Timedelta(days=1))
+        (df['Date Patient Seen or Checked In'] - df['Date Referral Sent']) / pd.Timedelta(days=1))
 idx = df['Date Patient Seen or Checked In'].isna()
 df.loc[idx, 'Days until Patient Seen or Check In'] = (
-        (df.loc[idx, 'As Of Date'] - df.loc[
+        (df.loc[idx, 'As Of Date'] - df.loc[idx, 'Date Referral Sent'])
-            idx, 'Date Referral Sent']) / pd.Timedelta(days=1))
+         / pd.Timedelta(days=1))
 ```

 Referrals that haven't been seen yet are aged to the effective date of the referral dataset.